Oracle Solaris: License

-Traditional operating system license (1982 to 2004)
+Traditional operating system license (1992 to 2004)

 For versions up to 2005 (Solaris 9), Solaris was licensed under a license that permitted a customer to buy licenses in bulk, and install the software on any machine up to a maximum number.
 The key license grant was:

 In addition, the license provided a "License to Develop" granting rights to create derivative works, restricted copying to only a single archival copy, disclaimer of warranties, and the like.
 The license varied only little through 2004.

 Open source (2005 until March 2010)

-From 2005–10, Sun began to release the source code for development builds of Solaris under the Common Development and Distribution License (CDDL) via the OpenSolaris project.
+From 2005 to 2010, Sun began to release the source code for development builds of Solaris under the Common Development and Distribution License (CDDL) via the OpenSolaris project.
 This code was based on the work being done for the post-Solaris 10 release (code-named "Nevada"; eventually released as Oracle Solaris 11).
 As the project progressed, it grew to encompass most of the necessary code to compile an entire release, with a few exceptions.

 Post-Sun closed source (March 2010 to present)

 When Sun was acquired by Oracle in 2010, the OpenSolaris project was discontinued after the board became unhappy with Oracle's stance on the project.
 In March 2010, the previously freely available Solaris 10 was placed under a restrictive license that limited the use, modification and redistribution of the operating system.
 The license allowed the user to download the operating system free of charge, through the Oracle Technology Network, and use it for a 90-day trial period.
 After that trial period had expired the user would then have to purchase a support contract from Oracle to continue using the operating system.

 With the release of Solaris 11 in 2011, the license terms changed again.
 The new license allows Solaris 10 and Solaris 11 to be downloaded free of charge from the Oracle Technology Network and used without a support contract indefinitely; however, the license only expressly permits the user to use Solaris as a development platform and expressly forbids commercial and "production" use.
 Educational use is permitted in some circumstances.
 From the OTN license:

-When Solaris is used without a support contract it can be upgraded to each new "point release"; however, a support contract is required for access to patches and updates that are released monthly.
+When Solaris is used without a support contract, it can be upgraded to each new 'point release’; however, a support contract is required for access to patches and updates that are released monthly.